1997 United Kingdom budget

-The 1997 United Kingdom budget (sometimes referred to as the People's budget and officially titled Equipping Britain for our Long-Term Future) was delivered by Gordon Brown, the Chancellor of the Exchequer, to the House of Commons on 2 July 1997.
+The 1997 United Kingdom budget (officially titled Equipping Britain for our Long-Term Future) was delivered by Gordon Brown, the Chancellor of the Exchequer, to the House of Commons on 2 July 1997.
 It was the first budget to be presented by Brown during his tenure as Chancellor, and the first Labour budget to be presented since April 1979.
 The 1997 budget marked a significant change of direction in economic policy following Labour's election win in May 1997.
-Among the measures announced were a five year plan to reduce the budget deficit, a £5.2bn windfall tax on recently privatised utilities which was to fund Labour's planned Welfare to Work scheme, and a reduction in VAT on fuel.
+Among the measures announced were a five-year plan to reduce the budget deficit, a £5.2bn windfall tax on recently privatised utilities which was to fund Labour's planned Welfare to Work scheme, and a reduction in VAT on fuel.
 The budget was welcomed by business, which viewed it as fiscally responsible, but it was greeted less warmly by the UK's utility providers.

 Background

 The budget was to be the first presented by a Labour Government since April 1979.
 Gordon Brown announced plans to hold a budget on 10 June 1997 following Labour's victory in that year's general election, but was forced to revise that date after British Telecom threatened legal action over his plans to announce a windfall tax on privatised utility companies.
 The budget was eventually held on 2 July.
 Before then and following consultation with the National Audit Office, on 18 June, Brown announced a change in the assumption the Treasury used to calculate its economic forecasts, creating a more negative outlook for the UK economy than had been forecast by his predecessor, Kenneth Clarke in his final budget of November 1996.
 Chiefly, under the new calculation, the public sector borrowing requirement appeared to be £0.5bn higher for 1997, and £3.25bn higher for 1998, than Clarke had estimated.

 One of Brown's first acts as Chancellor was to grant the Bank of England the freedom to set the UK's interest rate, a decision that had previously been the responsibility of the Chancellor.
 Breaking with tradition, Brown also commissioned a new budget box which was made by four young apprentices from his Dunfermline constituency, who he then invited to join him on Budget Day at 11 Downing Street.
 Another break with tradition saw the budget held on a Wednesday, a day that had started to become an important one for Parliamentary business, with Prime Minister's Questions having also moved to a Wednesday following Labour's election.